scalameta/metals/website/blog/2022-08-01-aluminium.md

 ## Code Action documents

 Have you ever wondered what kind of refactorings are available in Metals?
-Check out the new document!
-You can learn the list of code actions with examples. https://scalameta.org/metals/docs/codeactions/codeactions
+Check out this new page in the documentation!
+You can see a list of all the code actions in Metals with examples. https://scalameta.org/metals/docs/codeactions/codeactions

 Big thanks to [zmerr](https://github.com/vzmerr) for writing this documentation.